Erica margaritacea

 Erica margaritacea, commonly known as honey-scented heath, is an erect, hairless shrublet producing straight branches that reach heights around 45 cm.
 The plant forms part of the Orophanes section of the Erica genus.

-The linear to lanceolate leaves grow overlapping in fours, ascending on the stems.
+The linear to lanceolate leaves grow overlapping in whorls of four, ascending on the stems.
 The keeled leaf is from 3 mm to 5 mm long.
+The leaves are lime-green in colour.

 The species distribution used to be from the Cape Peninsula across the Cape Flats to Stellenbosch and even Caledon, but today there is only a small stand left at the Kenilworth Racecourse.

 The habitat is seasonally wet, sandy flats in fynbos and scrub.
-The species is considered to be critically endangered in its habitat early in the twenty first century, due to habitat destruction from the urban sprawl.
+The habitat population is deemed critically endangered early in the twenty first century, due to habitat destruction from the urban sprawl.